Juju-And/enelion-task/README.md

 # enelion-task

-This is a back end code using Flask, which thanks to SQLAlchemy communicates with Postresql database in order to deal with 4 kinds of
+This is a back end code using Flask, which gives options to retrieve a list of Charge Points with details as Latitude and Longitude, date-time of its creation/update, and value per unit.
+Other options are to receive Charge Points by its id entered to the URL address, possibility to edit it or delete from the database.
-HTTP methods.

 ## Getting started